hippiehunter/dblbook/src/common/variables.md

 > #### Traditional DBL note
 > `data` declarations must declared at the top of a `begin-end` scope, this restriction doesnt exist in DBL running on .NET

+TODO: note about goto/call out of scopes with local data declarations

 Here's an example showing the basics of data declarations.